marektoth/BurpApkRepacking/README.md

 # BurpApkRepacking
-**A python script bypassing default CA restrictions in Android.**
+### A python script bypassing default CA restrictions in Android

-After the process is possible to **work with Burp Suite on devices with Android 7 and above.**
+### The APK after repacking is possible to use with Burp Suite on device with Android 7 and above [without ROOT]

 ## Platforms
 * Mac